loopwerk/loopwerk.io/content/hire-me/index.md

 As I like to say: "A good app is like a mechanical watch.
 Lots of moving parts all working together to create a beautiful and simple interface."

-My goal is to deliver clean, straightforward code that solves complex problems effectively, and which can still be understood a year later.
+The best moments in this work are the "eureka" ones: a complex problem cracked with a simple solution, in code that still makes sense a year later.
 Left unchecked, complexity will always creep in, and you have to actively seek out and defend simplicity.

 ## What clients say